If you’re a parent of a teenager, you might be worried about their alcohol use.

 o They live at home with their parents or other family members

-o Their parents or other family members have an AUD
+o Parents or other family members have an AUD

 How is teen alcohol abuse treated?